Skip to Main Content

 Entertainment Facilities and other large gatherings

 Many states have taken steps to protect their residents by restricting the carry of firearms in these areas.
 Four states restrict carry in amusement parks.
 Fourteen states and DC restrict the carrying of firearms in athletic events, stadiums or arenas.
 Seven states restrict carry in areas where gambling is taking place.
-Eleven states and DC restrict at least some forms of firearm carry at demonstrations and protests.
+For information about firearms at demonstrations and protests, please see our policy page on Protecting Democracy..

 States that Prohibit Firearms in Amusement Parks